apache/trafficcontrol/docs/source/api/v4/servers_id.rst

 :physLocationId:  An integral, unique identifier for the physical location where the server resides
 :profileId:       The :ref:`profile-id` the :term:`Profile` that shall be used by this server
-:revalPending:    A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
-:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
-This field defaults to standard epoch

-	.. note:: To maintain backwards compatibility, the ``revalPending`` boolean flag will trump this value.
-However, it is advised to no longer use the ``revalPending`` flag and is preferred to use this timestamp instead.

 :rack:            An optional string indicating "server rack" location
 :statusId:        The integral, unique identifier of the status of this server